ChainSafe/chainbridge-docs/docs/guides/handlers-migration-guide.md

 4. Next, we will need to register the new handler

-In this second-to-last step, we will register the new handler, HandlerB (new), and map it to a resource ID, used to associate an action with a resource.
+In this second-to-last step, we will register the new handler, Handler B (new), and map it to a resource ID, used to associate an action with a resource.

 **Notable Flags:**
 - `--bridge`: the address of the bridge